rahil627/khapunk-tiled/README.md

 GiD properties:
-animlength  -> the animation length ( type int) speed	    -> the rate at which tiles should animate ( type int ) reverse     -> (optional)Whether the animation should play backwards ( type bool ) vertical    -> (optional)Whether the animation is set in vertical order on the tileset ( type bool ) animchildren-> (optional)Whether the tiles part of the sequence should animate too ( type bool )
+animlength  -> the animation length ( type int) speed	    -> the rate at which tiles should animate ( type int ) animchildren-> (optional)Whether the tiles part of the sequence should animate too ( type bool ) offset		-> (optional)Use this if the animation sequence is spaced. (type int) reverse     -> (optional)Whether the animation should play backwards ( type bool ) vertical    -> (optional)Whether the animation is set in vertical order on the tileset ( type bool )
 ~~~~

 ~~~~